pparesh25/Getbhavcopy-alternative/README.md

 The benefit of downloading data using the "Getbhavcopy-Eq-with original Indexes name.py" script is that it will automatically add any new indexes introduced by NSE.

+# Your generous contribution will help and allow me to allocate more time

+If you find my work valuable and want to contribute its growth.

+please consider making a donation.

+My UPI ID: p.paresh25@oksbi